113ll3/Ibmclouddocscli/index.md

 # Getting started with the {{site.data.keyword.cloud_notm}} CLI and {{site.data.keyword.dev_cli_short}}
 {: #getting-started}

 In this tutorial, you install a set of {{site.data.keyword.cloud}} developer tools that include the latest {{site.data.keyword.cloud_notm}} CLI, verify the installation, and configure the environment.
-The {{site.data.keyword.dev_cli_notm}} offer a command line interface (CLI) approach to creating, developing, and deploying cloud applications.
+The {{site.data.keyword.dev_cli_notm}} offer a command-line interface (CLI) for creating, developing, and deploying cloud applications.
 {: shortdesc}

 The installation command in this tutorial installs the latest stand-alone {{site.data.keyword.cloud_notm}} CLI version available, plus the following tools: